 - Research conducted by Atradius in 2019 found that, of the companies interviewed in the United States, 74% reported late payments by B2B customers.²

 - Freedom to grow sales with limited risks

-Although each policy varies with how it is written, accounts receivable insurance covers:
+Although each policy varies with how it is written, accounts receivable or trade credit insurance covers:

 - Loss of records that are needed to be able to collect outstanding payment for work that has been completed (must be from a covered peril)